API Keys

 If a key has been committed to a repo, pasted in a chat, or seen in logs you don’t control:

-- Revoke it immediately in the dashboard.
+- Delete it immediately in the dashboard.

-- Create a replacement scoped as tightly as possible.
+- Create a replacement key.

 - Check Billing → Usage for spikes in the 24 hours before discovery.